-- In an argument, a claim is a statement or declaration of a belief, stance, or opinion. - Reasons provide support for claims, and evidence provides data to explain why and/or how a claim is valid. - To determine the relationship among claims and reasons is to understand the connections between the evidence for a claim and the claim itself.
+- In an argument, a claim is a statement or declaration of a belief, stance, or opinion. - A counterclaim is a statement that provides an opposing or different belief, stance, or opinion. - Reasons provide support for claims, and evidence provides data to explain why and/or how a claim is valid. - To determine the relationship among claims and reasons is to understand the connections between the evidence for a claim and the claim itself.
 Transition words and phrases help writers show the relationship or connection between the reason and the claim.
 If the phrase includes a subject and a verb, the phrase becomes a transitional clause. - Creating cohesion, or flow in an essay is to connect ideas by showing the relationship from one sentence to the next through transition words and/or phrases.